Ayotte v. Planned Parenthood of Northern New England: Court of Appeals decision

 New Hampshire Attorney General Peter Heed appealed the district court's order to the United States Court of Appeals for the First Circuit.
 Heed argued that the court should apply the "no set of circumstances" standard set forth in United States v.
 Salerno, 481 U.S. 739 (1987).
 A three judge panel composed of Chief Judge Michael Boudin, Circuit Judge Juan R. Torruella and District Judge Saris unanimously affirmed the judgment by Judge DiClerico for the same reasons he stated.

 Opinion of the Court

-Attorney General Kelly Ayotte, who replaced Heed in 2004, appealed the case to the Supreme Court of the United States over the objections of Benson's successor, Governor John Lynch.
+Attorney General and future U.S. senator Kelly Ayotte, who replaced Heed in 2004, appealed the case to the Supreme Court of the United States over the objections of Benson's successor, Governor John Lynch.
 The Supreme Court granted certiorari to review the case, which was the first case challenging an abortion law that the Court had accepted in five years.
 Lynch subsequently submitted an amicus curiae brief in opposition to the Parental Notification Act.

 The Court vacated the judgment of the First Circuit in a unanimous decision authored by Associate Justice Sandra Day O'Connor.
 The Court did not revisit any abortion precedents, such as its decision in Casey.